 You can get it in different colours, but we chose white.
 The kids with the panda and polar bears used black markers for the final details.
 The brown and black bears were painted.
 We used water colours, but next time I’ll splurge and buy acrylics.

 If you’ve never used Model Magic before, it’s definitely worth the money.
 It’s super easy to manipulate, air dries fairly quickly and is lovely and light.

-A couple of the legs fell off (we just reglued) so next time I might encourage the kids to make their bears from one piece of clay.
+A couple of the legs fell off (we just glued them back on) so next time I might encourage the kids to make their bears from one piece of clay.

-The triaramas were made from a large 11 x 14 piece of paper, cut down into an 11 inch square.
+The trioramas were made from a large 11 x 14 piece of paper, cut down into an 11 inch square.